Foreign Direct Investment in Colombia

 FDI as Assigned Capital in a Foreign Branch

 When a foreign company registers a Colombian branch (sucursal), the declared assigned capital constitutes direct foreign investment and must be registered with the Banco de la República.
 Any subsequent increases in assigned capital also require registration.
-We coordinate this alongside foreign branch registration at the Cámara de Comercio.
+We coordinate this alongside foreign branch registration at the Chamber of Commerce.

-Foreign Direct Investment Colombia and the Investor Visa — What You Need to Know
+Foreign Direct Investment in Colombia and the Investor Visa — What You Need to Know

-• Direct path to resident visa: investment of 650 SMMLV or above (approximately COP 1,057 million in 2026) qualifies for a direct resident visa application without the standard 5-year waiting period.
+- Direct path to resident visa: An investment of 650 SMMLV or more (approximately COP 1.057 billion in 2026) qualifies for a direct resident visa application without the standard 5-year waiting period.

-Important: SMMLV thresholds are indexed to Colombia’s annual minimum wage — updated every January.
-We always confirm current thresholds before any visa application is filed.
-We coordinate FDI registration and investor visa applications together as a single integrated process when clients need both.
+Important: SMMLV thresholds are indexed to Colombia's annual minimum wage, which is updated every January.
+We always confirm current thresholds before filing any visa application.
+We coordinate FDI registration and investor visa applications together as a single integrated process when clients require both.

 Common Foreign Direct Investment Colombia Mistakes — How We Prevent Them

-• Sending funds to a personal bank account — Funds received in a personal account are recorded as personal remittances, not foreign investment.
+- Transferring funds to a personal bank account Funds received in a personal account are recorded as personal remittances, not foreign investment.
 They cannot be reclassified as FDI in most cases — repatriation rights and investor visa eligibility are permanently lost.
 The fix is simple: use a brokerage or designated corporate account before transferring.

-• Incorrect investment type classification — Registering a real estate investment as a company capitalization — or vice versa — creates problems at the visa stage since each type has a different SMMLV threshold and different visa requirements.
+- Incorrect investment type classification Registering a real estate investment as company capitalization, or vice versa, creates problems at the visa stage since each type has a different SMMLV threshold and different visa requirements.
 We confirm the correct classification before filing.

-• Not updating the registration after capital changes — Additional capital contributions, partial exits, and corrections must all be updated in the Banco de la República system.
-An outdated registration creates discrepancies that surface at visa renewal and asset sale stages.
+- Failure to update registration after capital changes Additional capital contributions, partial exits, and corrections must all be updated in the Banco de la República system.
+Outdated registrations create discrepancies that surface during visa renewal and asset sale processes.

 Medellín has become one of Latin America’s most active destinations for foreign direct investment — particularly from European, North American, and German investors entering real estate, technology, hospitality, and BPO.
 We see a consistent pattern: investors arrive, identify an opportunity, transfer funds quickly through a personal account or informal channel, and only discover the FDI registration requirement weeks or months later — usually when they try to apply for a visa or repatriate profits.